Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 • Lack of maintenance

-Standard policies only cover sewer damage from specific named perils like fire, lightning, vehicle impact, or sudden collapse from external forces—extremely rare scenarios for underground pipes.
+Standard policies only cover sewer damage from specific named perils like fire, lightning, vehicle impact, or sudden collapse from external forces, which are extremely rare scenarios for underground pipes.
+If damage qualifies, the sewer line is typically treated as an "other structure" with a limit equal to about 10% of your dwelling coverage.

 Service Line Coverage Endorsements